-How do educators personalize learning to engage, inspire and motivate students?
+How do educators personalize learning to engage, inspire & motivate students?

-We are pleased to share that our new book, called Personalized Learning in the Middle Grades: A Guide for Teachers and School Leaders, will be published on May 7th by Harvard Education Press.
+We’re pleased to share that our new book, Personalized Learning in the Middle Grades: A Guide for Teachers and School Leaders, will be published on May 7th by Harvard Education Press.

-Drawing on our research and work with fifty schools in Vermont, where PLPs are used statewide, we show how personalized learning aligns with effective middle grades practice and provide in-depth examples of how educators have implemented PLPs in a wide range of schools representing different demographics and grade configurations.
-Grounded in experience and full of engaging examples, artifacts, and tools (generously shared with us by Vermont educators), the book builds on the emerging field of personalized learning and connects it with the developmental needs of middle schoolers to provide a valuable resource for classroom teachers, teacher teams, school leaders, teacher educators, and others.
+Drawing on our research and work with 50 schools in Vermont, we show how personalized learning aligns with effective middle grades practice.
+We provide in-depth examples of how educators have implemented PLPs in a wide range of schools, representing different demographics and grade configurations.
+Grounded in experience and full of engaging examples, artifacts, and tools (generously shared with us by Vermont educators), this book builds on the emerging field of personalized learning.
+It connects personalized learning with the developmental needs of middle schoolers to provide a valuable resource for classroom teachers, teacher teams, school leaders, teacher educators, and others.

 This book blends theory with practice, weaves what we know about young adolescents and best practices in middle grades, and gives specific, detailed descriptions of every aspect needed to implement personalized learning.
 Personalized Learning in the Middle Grades provides theory, tools, examples, and insights to develop an exemplary middle school.
 As a middle grades advocate, I love how this book details how we can meet the needs of young adolescents using this practice. — Nancy Ruppert, professor and chair, Department of Education, University of North Carolina, Asheville, and past president, Association for Middle Level Education